 An often forgotten herb, sweet woodruff (Galium odoratum) can be a valuable addition to the garden, particularly shade gardens.
 Sweet woodruff herb was originally grown for the fresh smell the leaves give off and was used as a kind of air freshener.
 It also has some medicinal uses, though as always you should check with a doctor before using any medical herb.
 It is also an edible plant that is said to taste somewhat of vanilla.

 Today, sweet woodruff is most commonly used as a ground cover in shady areas.
-Sweet woodruff ground cover, with its star shaped whorls of leaves and lacy white flowers, can add interesting texture and spark to a deeply shaded part of the garden.
+Sweet woodruff ground cover, with its star-shaped whorls of leaves and lacy white flowers, can add interesting texture and spark to a deeply shaded part of the garden.
 Sweet woodruff care is easy and taking the time to plant sweet woodruff is well worth the effort.

 How to Grow Sweet Woodruff Herb

 Sweet woodruff spreads by runners.
 In moist soil, it can spread very quickly and can become invasive in the right conditions.
 It is often recommended that you plant sweet woodruff ground cover in an area that you would not mind seeing naturalized by sweet woodruff.
 You can also keep sweet woodruff under control by spade edging around the bed yearly.
-Spade edging is done by driving a spade into the soil on the edge of the flower bed that you are growing sweet woodruff in.
+Spade edging is done by driving a spade into the soil on the edge of the flower bed where you are growing sweet woodruff.
 This will severe the runners.
 Remove any sweet woodruff plants that are outside the bed.

 After the plants are established, growing sweet woodruff is very simple.
 It does not need to be fertilized and should only be watered in times of drought.
 Sweet woodruff care is just that easy.